FredericJacobs/Fragile_Oasis/README.md

 ## Data Visualisation

-A great website is made of both a powerful backend, and a carefully designed frontend..
-[Frederic Jacobs](http://www.fredericjacobs.com) and [Sacha Bron](http://twitter.com/Binary_Brain) worked exclusively on the front-end.
+A great website is made of both a powerful backend, and a carefully designed frontend.
+[Frederic Jacobs](http://www.fredericjacobs.com) and [Sacha Bron](http://twitter.com/Binary_Brain) are the frontend guys.

 ### Goal